JoshyCodes/struct-create/README.md

 struct-create
 =============

+I forked this from happilymarrieddad, his version worked great with mysql - I would like to adapt for mongodb

 Creates Go source file of structs for use in some MySQL database packages.
 It uses [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) for querying the information_schema database.
 I created this for personal use, so it's not written for extensibility, but shouldn't be difficult to adapt for your own use.

 Configuration may be set in the source file: